jiisuominen/qto/doc/md/enduser_guide_doc.md

-### 5.6.
-Managing the view doc data with the right click menu ( beta )
-This feature is in beta mode still - expect some quirks along the way ...
-If you right click on a number of a title or on the title in the right TOC listing and choosing one of the following options you could:

-#### 5.6.1.
-Open & dive
+#### 5.8.1.
+Open & dive to manage only parts of the documents
-View the current title and it's tree as a separate document altogether
+View the current title and it's tree as a separate document altogether - the larger your documents become the easier it could be to edit them once you open just a specific branch from the document as it's own document.

-#### 5.6.2.
+#### 5.8.2.
 Open in list
-see the current branch of the document as table
+See the current branch of the document as table, which will display the additional metadata you could define to track your content ( for example status per item ).
+You could use the open list to quickly add src_code ui element to your items ( for now there is no view doc for this feature ... )

-#### 5.6.3.
+#### 5.8.3.
 Export to md
 This option exports this branch as Mark Down document ( GitHub syntax ), Microsoft Azure is supported as well.

-#### 5.6.4.
+#### 5.8.4.
 Pdf print preview
 View the current title's tree as pdf printable document convenient for printing as well ...

-#### 5.6.5.
+#### 5.8.5.
 Add new parent node
 Adding new parent node means simply adding a new item in the document on the upper level in the hierarchy as the one from which you right clicked just after it - thus for example if you right clicked  the item with number 4.3. which is the 3rd item on the second level from the 4rth item on the first level you will get the 5.0 item and if the 5.0. item already exist it will be set as the 6.0. and so on ...
 This feature does not work for all the cases properly for now ... you might have to reload the page if the ui does not behave according to the description above - this is known bug with WIP status ...

-#### 5.6.6.
+#### 5.8.6.
 Add new sibling node
 Adding new sibling node means simply adding a new item in the document on the same hierarchy level as the one from which you right clicked just after it - thus for example if you right clicked  the item with number 4.3. which is the 3rd item on the second level from the 4rth item on the first level you will get the 4.4. item and if the 4.4. item already exist it will be set as the 4.5. and so on ...
 This feature does not work for all the cases properly for now ... you might have to reload the page if the ui does not behave according to the description above - this is known bug with WIP status ...